 The reason I was using SQLite was that MySQL would be too heavy on a single core 512 MB VPS and I did not expect to have a large amount of audience.

-WordPress was never designed for SQLite but can be a good alternative for those who don’t prefer or don’t have the resource to host a MySQL Database.
+WordPress was never designed for SQLite but can be a viable alternative for those who don’t prefer or don’t have the resource to host a MySQL Database.

 This would be the perfect solution for devices like Raspberry Pi.